 Southeast Nebraska Community Action Council, Inc. (SENCA) is a private non-profit, 501(c)(3) corporation incorporated on May 2, 1966, with its headquarters located in Humboldt, NE.
 SENCA was incorporated for the purpose (as stated in its articles of incorporation) of "developing and operating any and all community action programs and activities including, but not limited to those authorized or permitted by the Economic Opportunity Act of 1964."
 The incorporators of SENCA were Evelyn Cooper of Humboldt and Cecil Davis of Pawnee City.
 There were 28 members of the first Board of Directors.
 The corporation was formed under the laws of Nebraska as a non-profit corporation.
 SENCA currently provides services to persons in Cass, Johnson, Nemaha, Otoe, Pawnee, and Richardson Counties of southeast Nebraska.
-Weatherization services and Homebuyer Education are also provided in Sarpy County.
+Housing services are also provided in Sarpy County.

 SENCA offers a wide range of services that are aimed at the reduction of poverty, the revitalization of low-income communities, and the empowerment of low-income individuals and families to become self-sufficient.
 The services and activities offered have a measurable and potentially major impact on causes of poverty in the community.
 SENCA works with participants to increase and improve their skills, knowledge, and motivations to secure the opportunities needed for them to become self-sufficient.

 |Sargent Shriver walks with President John F. Kennedy|